tdwg/bdq/tg2/_review/docs/supplement/index.md

 ### 2.2 Use Case Development (non-normative)

 Biodiversity Data Quality Task Group 3: Data Quality Use Cases (Rees & Nicholls 2020) was established to review what `Use Cases` were prevalent within the community of those dealing with biodiversity data.
-This task group identified several fundamental `Use Cases`, including [bdqval:Spatial-Temporal_Patterns](<../list/bdqval/index.md#bdqval_Spatial-Temporal_Patterns> "A bdqffdq:UseCase that pertains to dwc:Occurrence data where the Information Elements concerning what dwc:Organism occurred when at what location are used for analysies such as of taxon distributions across space and ti…"), [bdqval:Record-Management](<../list/bdqval/index.md#bdqval_Record-Management> "A bdqffdq:UseCase that involves the comprehensive audit, maintenance, and systematic improvement of biodiversity data records to ensure technical integrity, standardized semantics, and repository-wide readiness for cura…"), and [bdqval:Taxon-Management](<../list/bdqval/index.md#bdqval_Taxon-Management> "A bdqffdq:UseCase that involves the nomenclatural audit, taxonomic verification, and systematic organization of taxon names and associated metadata to ensure identification stability and compliance with global taxonomic…").
-We later added [bdqval:Alien-Species](<../list/bdqval/index.md#bdqval_Alien-Species> "A bdqffdq:UseCase that involves the identification and analysis of whether the occurrence of a taxon is native to a location or not, how it got there and to what extent the taxon has become a permanent feature of the lo…") and [bdqval:SDM-Trees](<../list/bdqval/index.md#bdqval_SDM-Trees> "A bdqffdq:UseCase for improving the quality of, and selecting dwc:Occurrence records suitable for predicting the spatial distribution of tree species.
-This Use Case filters for occurrence records that meet criteria for…").
+This task group identified several fundamental `Use Cases`, including `bdqval:Spatial-Temporal_Patterns`, `bdqval:Record-Management`, and `bdqval:Taxon-Management`.
+We later added `bdqval:Alien-Species` and `bdqval:SDM-Trees`.

 These are only a sample of the many possible `Use Cases` for the biological sciences, but they provide an initial set to which all the BDQ Tests have been linked.
 Note that the relationship between `Use Cases` and Tests is a many-to-many relationship - with most Tests being relatable to many `Use Cases` and vice versa.